IsraelAzoulay/tour-notifier/README.md

 # Tour Notifier
-A simple program to scrape and monitor a webpage for new tour events and send email notifications when new events are found.
+A program to scrape and monitor a webpage for new tour events and send email notifications when new events are found.
 The script will continually check the specified webpage for new events every 2 seconds and send an email notification if a new event is found.

 ## Setup